 Undoubtedly the most famous opera buffa in the history of music and an eternal source of delight, Rossini’s remarkable opera was composed in only a few weeks.
 Although the premiere, performed on February 10, 1816 in Rome was a resounding flop, the opera was quickly revived on February 22, when “The Barber” received rapturous applause.

-The production had costumes by Anna Biagiotti and lights by Pasquale Mari.
-The protagonists on stage were the baritone Andrzej Filonczyk in the title role, the tenor Ruzil Gatin in the role of Count d’Almaviva, the mezzo-soprano Vasilisa Berzhanskaya in those of Rosina, the bass-baritone Alessandro Corbelli in the part of Don Bartolo and the bass Alex Esposito in that of Don Basilio.
+Costumes by Anna Biagiotti and lights by Pasquale Mari.
+The protagonists on stage were the baritone Andrzej Filonczyk in the title role, the tenor Ruzil Gatin in the role of Count d’Almaviva, the mezzo-soprano Vasilisa Berzhanskaya as Rosina, the bass-baritone Alessandro Corbelli as Don Bartolo and the bass Alex Esposito as Don Basilio.
 Patrizia Biccirè (Berta) and Roberto Lorenzi (Fiorello) completed the cast.

 Conductor Daniele Gatti